 How to roast coffee beans

-For those who would prefer to roast their coffee beans, here are 5 steps of what goes on when roasting.
+For those who would prefer to roast their coffee beans (possibly grown in their own garden), here are 5 steps of what goes on when roasting.
 It is important to know and understand each step of the roasting process to avoid burning your beans.

 - Yellowing.
 After a few minutes of roasting, the coffee beans will change colour from green to light yellow and emit a grassy smell.
 They will also start to get smoky, which is actually steam being released from the beans.